-Question: I am moving in about 2 weeks to Wisconsin from Michigan.
+Question: I am moving in cold weather in about 2 weeks to Wisconsin from Michigan.
 It’s about a 2 hour drive.
 How can I best protect my plants during this move?

 1 – Think of Temperatures You Like

-First of all, think of your indoor house plants as a person in terms of temperature.
-Your plants like temperatures in the 70-80 degree range.
+First, if you are moving plants in winter or cold weather, think of your indoor house plants as a person in terms of temperature.
+Your tropical plants like temperatures in the 70°-80° degree Fahrenheit range.
 So when transporting your plants, they would do “best” in a heated area.

-Driving 2 hours and probably loaded for an hour those indoor plants could be become chilled and take some time to recover, which you described briefly in your question.
+Driving 2 hours and probably being loaded and unloaded for a few hours those indoor plants could be become chilled and take some time to recover, which you described briefly in your question.

 If at all possible try to transport them in a heated truck and avoid exposing them to direct sunlight during transport.
 Also, choose a fine day to move plants.